You might squat regularly, and perhaps you even do a power clean, but do you squat clean?

 It has to be done quickly and explosively, so that it improves skills such as your balance, coordination, and power.

 This helps you become fitter and more athletic, which is what you want to achieve during CrossFit so that you perform better during events.
+Of course, it helps to have proper crossfit shoes when exercising, since you can do a variety of workouts in them with comfort.

 You Increase Your ROM